OCR-D/ocrd-website/site/en/setup.md

 You should now be in a directory called `ocrd_all`.

-### Updating the repository

-As `ocrd_all` is in [active
-development](https://github.com/OCR-D/ocrd_all/commits/master), it is wise to regularly update the repository and its submodules:
+Now the submodules can be downloaded:

 ```sh
 git pull
 ```

-This will download or update all submodules and provide a list specifying the amount of changes in all submodules.
+This will download all submodules currently contained in `ocrd_all`.

-### Install system requirements

 It is easiest to install all the possible system requirements by calling `make deps-ubuntu` as root: